Mortuary temple of Hatshepsut: Amun shrine

-Situated at the back of the temple, on its main axis, is the climactic point of the temple, the sanctuary of Amun, to whom Hatshepsut had dedicated the temple as 'a garden for my father Amun'.
+Situated at the back of the temple, on its central axis, is the climactic point of the temple, the sanctuary of Amun, to whom Hatshepsut had dedicated the temple as 'a garden for my father Amun'.
 Inside, the first chamber was a chapel which hosted the barque of Amun and a skylight that allowed light to flood onto the statue of Amun.
 The lintel of the red granite entrance depicts two Amuns seated upon a throne with backs together and kings kneeling in submission before them, a symbol of his supreme status in the sanctuary.
 Inside the hall are scenes of offerings presented by Hatshepsut and Thutmose I, accompanied by Ahmose and Princesses Neferure and Nefrubity, four Osiride statues of Hatshepsut in the corners, and six statues of Amun occupying the niches of the hall.
 In the tympanum, cartouches containing Hatshepsut's name are flanked and apotropaically guarded by those of Amun-Re.
-This chamber was the end point of the annual Beautiful Festival of the Valley.
+This chamber was the endpoint of the annual Beautiful Festival of the Valley.

 The second chamber contained a cult image of Amun, and was flanked either side by a chapel.
 The north chapel was carved with reliefs depicting the gods of the Heliopolitan Ennead and the south chapel with the corresponding Theban Ennead.
 The enthroned gods each carried a was-sceptre and an ankh.
 Presiding over the delegations, Atum and Montu occupied the end walls.
 The third chamber contained a statue around which the 'Daily Ritual' was also performed.
-It was originally believed to have been constructed a millennium after the original temple, under Ptolemy VIII Euergetes, giving it the name 'the Ptolemaic Sanctuary'.
-The discovery of reliefs depicting Hatshepsut evidence the construction to her reign instead.
+It was originally believed to have been constructed a millennium after the original temple, under Ptolemy VIII Euergetes, named 'the Ptolemaic Sanctuary'.
+The discovery of reliefs depicting Hatshepsut evidence the construction during her reign instead.
 The Egyptologist Dieter Arnold speculates that it might have hosted a granite false door.

 Solar cult court

-The solar cult is accessed from the courtyard through a vestibule occupied by three columns in the north side of the upper terrace courtyard.
+The solar cult is accessed from the courtyard through a vestibule occupied by three columns on the north side of the upper terrace courtyard.
 The doorjamb of the entrance is embellished with the figures of Hatshepsut, Ra-Horakhty (Horus) and Amun.
 The reliefs in the vestibule contain images of Thutmose I and Thutmose III.
-The vestibule opens to the main court which hosts a grand altar open to the sky and accessed from a staircase in the court's west.
-There are two niches present in the court in the south and west wall, the former shows Ra-Horakhty presenting an ankh to Hatshepsut and the latter contains a relief of Hatshepsut as a priest of her own cult.
+The vestibule opens to the main court, which hosts a grand altar open to the sky and accessed from a staircase in the court's west.
+There are two niches present in the court in the south and west wall.
+The former shows Ra-Horakhty presenting an ankh to Hatshepsut, and the latter contains a relief of Hatshepsut as a priest of her cult.
 Attached to the court was a chapel which contained representations of Hatshepsut's family.
 In these, Thutmose I and his mother, Seniseneb, are depicted giving offerings to Anubis, while Hatshepsut and Ahmose are depicted giving offerings to Amun-Re.